tonyc/open890/README.md

   * `RADIO_USERNAME` - The KNS username
   * `RADIO_PASSWORD` - The KNS password
   * `RADIO_USER_IS_ADMIN` (true/false) - Whether the KNS user is an admin

+You will need to use a wrapper shell script, or do something like:

+        export RADIO_IP_ADDRESS=w.x.y.z
+        export RADIO_USERNAME=whatever
+        # etc..

+And then start your server.

 ## To start your server: